ABOUT

 • Organizing the program and speakers and providing a summary report for the Trainee Luncheon at the annual meeting, including a book give-away, and any other trainee-relevant educational programming;

-• Leading the programming of the Trainee and Early Career webinar series initiative
+• Leading the programming of the Trainee and Early Career webinar series initiative;

-• Participating in educational programs developed by the Committee, such as Molecular-in-My-Pocket Card review or online content development;
+• Participating in educational programs developed by the Committee, such as Molecular-in-My-Pocket Card review or online content development.

-Medical Technologist
+Medical Technologist(s)

 General responsibilities for All Volunteers apply.
 Please review at this link.